FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 Jablonski diagram

-Jablonski diagram showing the singlet ground state (S0), the first two singlet excited states (S1 and S2), and the first triplet excited state (T1) (black lines).
-The vibrational energy levels (v0, v1, v2, and v3) are denoted by the grey lines.
+Jablonski diagram showing the singlet ground state (S0), the first two singlet excited states (S1 and S2), and the first triplet excited state (T1) (bold lines).
+The vibrational energy levels (v0, v1, v2, and v3) are denoted by the thinner lines.

 Jablonski diagram depicting different electronic transitions

-Examples of how different transitions are represented on Jablonski Diagrams.
-Absorption (1), vibrational relaxation (2), fluorescence (3), internal conversion (4), intersystem crossing (5) and phosphorescence (6) are shown here.
+Examples of how different transitions are represented on Jablonski Diagrams showing absorption (1), vibrational relaxation (2), fluorescence (3), internal conversion (4), intersystem crossing (5) and phosphorescence (6)

 1. Absorbance